RottenFruits/BPMF.jl/README.md

 # BPMF.jl

-A Julia package for bayesian probabilistic matrix factorization (BPMF).
+A Julia package for Bayesian Probabilistic Matrix Factorization (BPMF).

 ---
 ## How to install